jeremyssocial/combine/README.md

 ## Acknowledgments

-- Inspired by the need for quick project documentation
+- Inspired by the need for quick project documentation in AI and software development
 - Thanks to all the open-source tools used in this project